-- 2. A dataset of given names assembled by Jörg Michael and first published by the German computing magazine, c't.
-This has coverage across European and many Asian countries and lists the relative frequencies of males and females with each name. - 3.
-The RePEc list of the top 10% of female economists.9 - 4.
-A list of female members of the European Economic Association compiled by the Committee on Women in Economics.10 - 5.
+- 1. The R-package "gender" uses U.S. Social Security data to calculate the fraction of people with a given first name who are male, p(Male).
+The distribution of p(Male) is bimodal for names in our EconLit sample with most of the mass at 0 or close to 1 (Online Appendix Figure 1b). - 2.
+A dataset of given names assembled by Jörg Michael and first published by the German computing magazine, c't, which also provides an estimate of p(Male) for each name. - 3.
+The RePEc list of the top 10% of female economists.8 - 4.
+A list of female members of the European Economic Association compiled by the Committee on Women in Economics.9 - 5.
 A list of common Chinese given names.

-As shown in Online Appendix Figure 1, the first step in our assignment process is to assign "unknown gender" to a small number of common Chinese first names.
-We triage these names on two grounds: (i) Chinese names are not easily gendered, leading to a higher error rate, and (ii) there are often several individuals with the same Chinese first name (i.e., Chen Li), biasing upward the count of publications.
-This exclusion affects less than one percent of the names.
+As shown in Online Appendix Figure 1a, our first step is to assign "unknown gender" to common Chinese first names.
+This is based on two facts: (i) Chinese names are not easily gendered, leading to a higher error rate, and (ii) there are often several individuals with the same Chinese name (i.e., Chen Li), biasing the publication count.
+This exclusion affects less than one percent of names.

-In the second step, we classify an author name as female if both the US and German datasets assign p(male) < 0.01 for the author's first name, or if the full name is present in either the RePEc or EEA lists of female economists.11 An audit showed a false positive rate for being classified as female of less than 1% for names in the test data set.12 Likewise, we classify a name as male if one of the US or German datasets assigns $p(Male) \ge 0.99$ to the author's first name and the other assigns $p(Male) \ge 0.50$.
-An audit showed an average false positive rate for being classified as male of less than 1% for names in the test data set (Online Appendix Figure 1c).
+In the second step, we classify an author as female if both the US and German data sets assign p(male) < 0.01 for the author's first name, or if the full name is present in either the RePEc or EEA lists of female economists.10 Likewise, we classify an author as male if one of the US or German data sets assigns $p(Male) \ge 0.99$ to the author's first name and the other assigns $p(Male) \ge 0.50$.
+An

+$^{^8 \}rm https://ideas.repec.org/top/top.women.html.
+Downloaded in December 2016.$ audit showed an average false positive rate for classification as male of less than 1% for names in the test data (Online Appendix Figure 1c).11